Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 More often than not, air compressors require lubrication systems to operate sufficiently and avoid mass amounts of maintenance.
-Oil tends to be used as lubrication, and it primarily helps to reduce the friction between the components in the motor of the air compressor.
+Oil tends to be used as lubrication, and it primarily helps to reduce the friction between the components in the pump of the air compressor.
 This in turn will produce less heat from the friction, consume less energy and provide a longer machine cycle life.

 Table of Contents

-- What is Air Compressor Oil?
+- What Is Air Compressor Oil?

 - How to Choose an Air Compressor Oil?